This post is also available in: Hindi

 To start with this recipe, you first need to make the usual iced tea base.
 Let the 3 cups of water boil for a few minutes.

 Turn off the heat and dip the tea bags in it.
-Let tea bags steep for about 7-8 minutes or more, depending on how strong flavour you prefer.
+Let tea bags steep for about 7-8 minutes or more, depending on how strong flavor you prefer.

 Next, strain the black tea, add sugar as per your taste and stir till the sugar blends nicely with the tea.